Lavochkin La-250: Development

 The first flight took place on 16 July 1956 by Andrei G. Kochetkov.
 Problems with the K-15U radar and Klimov VK-9 engines forced a radical redesign of the aircraft to use the K-15M radar and, more importantly, much less powerful Lyulka AL-7F engines.
 This, in turn, led to the need to change "275" missiles to the lighter "275A" (although total missile weight decreased to 800 kg, the warhead actually grew to 140 kg).
 The new airframe with a smaller fuselage and a delta wing instead of the earlier swept wing was designated La-250A.

 The "275" missiles were now carried on underwing pylons.
 The lighter airframe was not enough to overcome the weaker engines, and projected performance suffered compared to La-250.
 While busy redesigning the aircraft, Lavochkin OKB also had to develop new variants of the "275" missile - the semi-active radar homing "277," the nuclear-armed "279," and solid fuel rocket-powered "280."
 The first La-250A prototype was finally rolled out on 16 June 1956.

 Test flights of the five prototypes were plagued by crashes caused by failures of the hydraulic boost system and landing gear as well as poor forward visibility (the latter was corrected with fitting of a new slightly "drooped" nose).
 La-250A made a single test flight in 1956, only 6 flights in 1957, and a mere 14 flights in 1958.
 Frustrated by the lack of progress, Soviet Air Force stopped all work on the K-15 system in 1959.
 Lessons learned with K-15 were used to develop new interceptor system requirements which led to the Tupolev Tu-28 interceptor.

-Survivors
+Surviving aircraft

 One of Lavochkin La-250A prototypes is on display at the Central Air Force Museum at Monino, outside of Moscow, Russia.